nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 (holoscan-distributed-env)=

-#### Holoscan SDK environment variables.
+#### Holoscan SDK environment variables

 You can set environment variables to modify the default actions of services and the scheduler when executing a distributed application.

 - **HOLOSCAN_ENABLE_HEALTH_CHECK** : determines if the health check service should be active, even without specifying `--driver` or `--worker` in the CLI.
 By default, initiating the AppDriver (`--driver`) or AppWorker (`--worker`) service automatically triggers the [GRPC Health Checking Service](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) so [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) can monitor liveness/readiness.
 Interprets values like "true", "1", or "on" (case-insensitive) as true (to enable the health check).
-It defaults to false if left unspecified.
+It defaults to "false" if left unspecified.

 - **HOLOSCAN_HEALTH_CHECK_PORT** : designates the port number on which the Health Checking Service is launched.
 It must be an integer value representing a valid port number.
 If unspecified, it defaults to `8777`.

 - **HOLOSCAN_DISTRIBUTED_APP_SCHEDULER** : controls which scheduler is used for distributed applications.
 It can be set to either `greedy`, `multi_thread` or `event_based`. `multithread` is also allowed as a synonym for `multi_thread` for backwards compatibility.
 If unspecified, the default scheduler is `multi_thread`.

 - **HOLOSCAN_STOP_ON_DEADLOCK** : can be used in combination with `HOLOSCAN_DISTRIBUTED_APP_SCHEDULER` to control whether or not the application will automatically stop on deadlock.
 Values of "True", "1" or "ON" will be interpreted as true (enable stop on deadlock).
-It is true if unspecified.
+It is "true" if unspecified.
 This environment variable is only used when `HOLOSCAN_DISTRIBUTED_APP_SCHEDULER` is explicitly set.

 - **HOLOSCAN_STOP_ON_DEADLOCK_TIMEOUT** : controls the delay (in ms) without activity required before an application is considered to be in deadlock.
 It must be an integer value (units are ms).